-Since 25th November 2008, instead of being issued with a visa extension in the form of a sticker in their passport, students and dependants will be issued with an extension in the form of a separate card called a Biometric Residence Permit or BRP.
+Since 25th November 2008, instead of being issued with a visa extension in the form of a sticker in their passport, students and dependants are issued with an extension in the form of a separate card called a Biometric Residence Permit or BRP.

 What are they?

-BRPs will provide information that will help public agencies, employers and educational establishments more easily understand the migrant’s entitlements.
+BRPs provide information that help public agencies, employers and educational establishments more easily understand the migrant’s entitlements.

 Why have they been introduced?

 Taking an image of a person’s face and fingerprints and then locking them to that person’s details on a national register provides a very safe and secure way of identifying that person and helps to combat illegal working and reduce illegal immigration to the UK.
 The card provides a convenient, extremely secure and widely accepted way for any foreign national to prove their immigration status.